Sewerage: History

-It was probably the need to get rid of foul smells rather than an understanding of the health hazards of human waste that led to the first proper sewage systems.
+It was likely the need to get rid of foul smells rather than an understanding of the health hazards of human waste that led to the first proper sewage systems.
 Most settlements grew next to natural waterways into which waste from latrines was readily channeled, but the emergence of major cities exposed the inadequacy of this approach.
 Early civilizations like the Babylonians dug cesspits below floor level in their houses and created drainage systems for removing storm water.

-But it was not until 2000 BC in the Indus valley civilization that networks of precisely made brick-lined sewage drains were constructed along the streets to convey waste from homes.
+It was not until 2000 BC in the Indus valley civilization that networks of precisely made brick-lined sewage drains were constructed along the streets to convey waste from homes.
 Toilets in homes on the street side were connected directly to these street sewers and were flushed manually with clean water.
 Centuries later, major cities such as Rome and Constantinople built increasingly complex networked sewer systems, some of which are still in use.
 It was after the construction of the sewer systems that people realized the reduction of health hazards.